ouravantgarde/red-rainbow/competitors.md

 All other deaths by Baer: *Unfortunately, she can not be sewn back together.*

 %-se\[-\] **Extras**

-Saponificare will nuzzle a Baer if patched, generating many bubbles, removing stains from the Baer, and healing it for 30% health.

 Wall Arts that imprint will never be considered neglected as long as their Baer is alive and they will choose to always follow said Baer.
 However, a traumatized Wall Art will always glow no matter what, and thus should probably be killed first.